takomo-io/takomo-examples/custom-resolvers/README.md

-# Custom Resolvers Example
+# Custom Resolvers

-This example demonstrates how to implement custom resolvers.
+This directory contains examples that demonstrate how to implement and use custom resolvers.